-Each year, we engage in an extensive and deliberate process to establish our budget, performance measures and performance targets which are then presented to the Compensation Committee for approval.
-After our independent auditors issue their final audit opinion for the completed fiscal year, the Compensation Committee determines the extent, if at all, to which performance has been achieved against preestablished targets and, based upon the degree of achievement, approves the annual cash incentive bonuses payable to each NEO under the EOAIP or EIP, as applicable.
-The Compensation Committee believes that the performance of each of our NEOs is represented by the Company's results and thus, individual performance is not considered in determining their bonuses.
-Each of Mr. Farah, Ms. Nemerov, Mr. Peterson, Mr. Kosh and Mr. Madore have their respective bonuses adjusted (from minus 10% to plus 10%) based upon the degree of achievement of a previously established additional strategic financial goal.
-The bonus payment for Mr. Lauren is based solely on actual performance against the Company's overall performance measures, as selected by the Compensation Committee for the applicable fiscal year, and is not adjusted based on performance against the aforementioned additional strategic financial goal.
+Each year, we engage in an extensive and deliberate process to establish our financial budget, performance measures and performance targets which are subject to Compensation Committee approval.
+After our independent auditors issue their audit opinion for the completed fiscal year, the Compensation Committee determines the extent, if at all, to which financial performance has been achieved against pre-established targets and, based upon the degree of achievement, the Compensation Committee approves the annual cash incentive bonuses payable to each NEO under the EOAIP and EIP, as applicable.
+The Compensation Committee believes that the performance of each of our NEOs is represented by the Company's financial results and thus, discretionary individual performance is not considered in determining their bonuses.